slankka/homebrew-research/emummc-filesystem.md

 ```

 ### How does Emummc support 'No 8 char length restriction!'?
-back to FATFS, the ffconf.h:
+back to FATFS, the ffconf.h has serveral options related to the LFN and Unicode support.

 ```c
 #define FF_USE_LFN		3